← Home

 The Problem

-A coffee shop has limited inventory: beans, milk, and cups.
+A coffee shop has limited inventory: beans, water, milk, and cups.
 Different drinks consume these resources at different rates:

 Orders arrive continuously.
 When will we run out?
 Which drinks should we prioritize?
 The ODE simulation answers these questions through dynamics rather than explicit rules.